 Base Occasional No. 3, co-presented with On the Boards:

 Base and On the Boards co-present Minneapolis-based choreographer Morgan Thorson in her acclaimed ensemble dance installation, Still Life, Aug.
 1 - 4, 2019 at Base.
 Featuring a cast of dancers from both Seattle and Minneapolis, Still Life is structured as a dance/time cycle, exploring what it means to “kill” choreography by erasing material with each repetition.
-As a large-scale pattern unfolds, the dancers actualize aliveness on an epic scale in order to both survive and undermine the dance.
-When the cycle times out, Still Life leaves the performers in “real life" with nothing left to do.
 With the dance staged in close proximity to the viewer, Thorson creates a space for contemplation, processes the violence of the present moment, and creates a long-form choreography that investigates dance as a living and dying thing.

 “Serendipity rules one moment, exquisitely calibrated dance the next.
 Suspense builds as dancers negotiate fatigue, becoming looser and more courageous as they travel though shifting areas of light.”